indrabasak/shiuli/README.md

 The message is the content which shows up on the main viewing panel when you first access the landing page.
 It can be configured in a couple of different ways.
 If you want a simple text to show up, just add a `text` field.
-If you want something elaborate, create a markdown page and specify the URL in a `path` field.
+If you want something elaborate, create a markdown page and specify the URL of the markdown file in the `path` field.

 ```json
 {